barrymay/react-spring-talk/README.md

 ### All other demos:

+Note: all demo's (especially the react-three-fiber one) run best on Chrome, although they've been tested on Safari as well.

 #### Run the code remotely from code sandbox (no git clone needed)

 - Run directly from the [code sandboxes](https://codesandbox.io/dashboard/sandboxes/React-Spring-Talk).
 Note that CodeSandbox doesn't sort by last modified, so use the sort option on top.
 Demo names are in order of presentation.